 Adrian could sing, write, and draw—but now he languishes in a stupor in some chancrous drug den.
 This might be a stretch, but he reminds me of the kinds of broken dreamers you’ll find all around Tinseltown, the victims of our collective fantasies.

 Meanwhile, Dorian retains his M-G-M sheen, but in the midst of filth and regrets, the audience realizes that, despite the antihero’s veneer of youth and perfection, this is where he belongs.
 He has unconsciously sought out the place that exteriorizes his soul.
 The smooth grace and elegance of his London house don’t suit him anymore.
 Like him, those appearances are a sham.

 The Picture of Dorian Gray also displays several other genius touches, like the fact that the movie is black-and-white, but the portrait appears in phantasmagoric Technicolor: at first Adonis-like, then nightmarish.

 Then there’s the dialogue, in which Lewin preserved much of Wilde’s sinful satire, with lines like, “I like persons better than principles and persons with no principles best of all.”
-I must say, the occasional voice-over narration, spoken by the purring baritone of George Sanders, may not appeal to everyone, but I would argue that it’s necessary to suggest some of the complexity (and depravity) of the source material.
+I must say, the occasional voice-over narration may not appeal to everyone, but I would argue that it’s necessary to suggest some of the complexity (and depravity) of the source material.

 I applaud how well Lewin managed to preserve the sophisticated wickedness of Wilde’s novel.
 There’s no cackling.
 No abductions of maidens.
 Just temptation and the idea that, once a man is separated from the consequences of his choices, he loses his self.
 Life becomes an inferno of pleasure, a looping itinerary of degradation.